rsruggles/MirageWebEngineSP/README.md

 * More restructuring of major core components, code nesting, comments and code documentation.
 * Fixed issue regarding the way the Npc editor pushed changes to the Npcs array.

+### What's new in version ac-0.1.4

+* Var Map has been replaced with worldMaps (array).
+Introduced new variables: maxMaps (25 by default), and activeMap (set by function setActiveMap) used for interacting with only the map the player is currently on.
+* /warptomap # (0-25) command has been introduced.
+This is used for convenience of switching maps on the fly, and in general to demonstrate that more then one map can exist at a time.

 ### Authors